Government-Paid Paternity Leave

 • 5.
 If my child is not a Singapore citizen at birth, but obtains citizenship subsequently, can I qualify for the Government-Paid Paternity Leave?

-You may still qualify if your child obtains Singapore citizenship within 12 months from the date he or she is born, and you meet the other criteria.
-The leave can only be consumed after your child obtains Singapore Citizenship and within 12 months from the day your child is born.
+You may still qualify if your child obtains Singapore Citizenship within 12 months from the date he or she is born, and you meet the other criteria.
+The leave can only be consumed after your child obtains Singapore Citizenship and within 12 months from your child's date of birth.

 • 6.
 How do employers and the self-employed claim for Government-Paid Paternity Leave reimbursement?

-Employers can make reimbursement claims at the Pro-Family Leave website.
+Employers and self-employed persons can make reimbursement claims at the Pro-Family Leave website.

 • 7.
 Am I eligible for the Government-Paid Paternity Leave if I am still on probation at work?